Food sources of zinc include meat, shellfish, and dairy, among others. You can also get moderate amounts of zinc from some plant-based sources.

 A single large egg provides only about 5% of the recommended daily value for men and a little over 6% of the daily amount for women.

 Zinc is an essential mineral, and eating enough is important for maintaining good health.

-The best way to ensure you are getting enough is to eat a varied diet with good sources of zinc, such as meat, seafood, nuts, seeds, legumes and dairy.
+The best way to ensure you’re getting enough is to eat a varied diet with good sources of zinc, like meat, seafood, legumes, seeds, nuts, and dairy.

 These foods can be easy and delicious additions to your diet.

 If you’re worried you’re not getting enough zinc through your diet, consider speaking to a healthcare professional about possibly taking a supplement.